AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CaexObjectWithReference_1/InsertBefore.md

 CaexObjectWithReference&lt;T>.InsertBefore Method
 =================================================
-AutomationML 2.1 APIInserts the provided CAEX object as a new sibling before this CAEX object.
+Inserts the provided CAEX object as a new sibling before this CAEX object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)